NVIDIA/aistore/downloader/README.md

 ## Why Downloader?

-It probably won't be much of an exaggeration to say that the majority of popular AI datasets are available on the Internet and public Clouds.
+It probably won't be much of an exaggeration to say that the majority of popular AI datasets are available on the Internet and public remote buckets.
 Those datasets are often growing in size, thus continuously providing a wealth of information to research and analyze.

 It is, therefore, appropriate to ask a follow-up question: how to efficiently work with those datasets?